eminence/xmltree-rs/README.md

 A small library for parsing an XML file into an in-memory tree structure.

-Needs more testing, not recommended for large XML files.
+Not recommended for large XML files, as it will load the entire file into memory.

 https://crates.io/crates/xmltree